2005 Chennai floods

 The 2005 Chennai floods were some of the worst floods to have hit the city of Chennai, India.
 The floods occurred during the North-East monsoon season (November-December 2005) as a result of heavy rain.
 Over 50 people were killed in two incidents of stampede for food and money in relief camps.
+The Chennai flood damaged many houses leaving people on the streets.